Jonathan Pollard: Official reactions and public pro-Pollard campaigns

-Lee Hamilton, a former U.S. congressman from Indiana who was chairman of the House Intelligence Committee at the time of Pollard's sentencing, wrote an emotional letter to President Obama in 2011 supporting commutation of Pollard's sentence.
+Lee Hamilton, a former U.S. congressman from Indiana who was chairman of the House Intelligence Committee at the time of Pollard's sentencing, wrote an emotional letter to President Obama in 2011 endorsing commutation of Pollard's sentence.
 "I have been acquainted for many years with members of his family, especially his parents, and I know how much pain and anguish they have suffered because of their son's incarceration", he wrote.
 Hamilton added that Pollard's father, whose health was failing rapidly, deserved to see his son freed.

 In 2010, representatives Barney Frank (D-Mass.), Edolphus Towns (D-N.Y.), Anthony Weiner (D-N.Y.), and Bill Pascrell (D-N.J.) wrote a letter that "notes the positive impact that a grant of clemency would have in Israel, as a strong indication of the goodwill of our nation towards Israel and the Israeli people".
-In November 2010, Weiner stated: "No one in the history of the United States who did something similar to Jonathan Pollard served a life sentence, nor should he."
+In November 2010, Weiner stated: "No one in the history of the United States who did something similar to Jonathan Pollard served a life sentence, nor should he".

-Dennis B. Ross said in 2004: "Pollard received a harsher sentence than others who committed comparable crimes."
+Dennis B. Ross said in 2004: "Pollard received a harsher sentence than others who committed comparable crimes".
 Former U.S. Secretary of Defense Caspar Weinberger stated that "[t]he Pollard matter was comparatively minor.
 It was made far bigger than its actual importance."
 Stephen Fain Williams, a Senior Circuit Judge on the United States Court of Appeals for the District of Columbia Circuit stated: "Jonathan Pollard's life sentence represents a fundamental miscarriage of justice".
 In December 2010, former U.S. assistant Secretary of Defense Lawrence Korb said: "In retrospect, we know that an injustice was done to Pollard ... the man is very sick and should be released before it is too late."

 Some of the accusations against Pollard can be traced to CIA mole Aldrich Ames, who allegedly blamed Pollard to clear himself of suspicion.
-Rafi Eitan, Pollard's Israeli handler, stated that Pollard never exposed American agents in the Soviet Union or elsewhere.
+Rafi Eitan, Pollard's Israeli handler, stated that Pollard never exposed American agents in the USSR or elsewhere.
 Eitan said he believed Ames tried to blame Pollard to clear himself of suspicion.

 On November 18, 2010, 39 members of Congress submitted a plea of clemency to the White House on behalf of Pollard, asking the president for his immediate release: "We see clemency for Mr. Pollard as an act of compassion justified by the way others have been treated by our justice system."
 They stated how there has been a great disparity by the amount of time that Pollard has served and by others who were found guilty of similar activities.